 - There are no more Wikis, Blogs, or Journals.
 Discussions are a great alternative to Blogs.
-Check out pages for an alternative to wikis and look forward to Collaborations coming Summer 2022.
+Check out pages for an alternative to wikis and consider Collaborations if you have an academic course.

 - Instructors can grade, pin (locking discussion to the top of the page), and close threads.
 Canvas posts replies to notification emails back to subscribed threads.